-2. Make a reservation.
+2. Make a reservation and pay examination fee.

-Once a candidate receives their authorization to test by email from Pearson VUE/Nebraska Real Estate Commission, they may sign into your Pearson VUE account and make a reservation for the examination.
+Once you receive your authorization to test by email from Alabama Real Estate Commission, through Pearson VUE, you may sign into your Pearson VUE account and make a reservation for the examination.